getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 sidebar_order: 9
 ---

 The context interfaces provide additional context data.
-Typically this is data related to the current user, the current HTTP request.
-Its canonical name is `"contexts"`.
+Typically, this is data related to the current user, the current HTTP request.
+Its canonical name is `contexts`.

-The `contexts` type can be used to defined almost arbitrary contextual data on the event.
-It accepts an object of key, value pairs.
+The `contexts` type can be used to define arbitrary contextual data on the event.
+It accepts an object of key/value pairs.
 The key is the “alias” of the context and can be freely chosen.
-However as per policy it should match the type of the context unless there are two values for a type. `type` can be omitted if the key name is the type.
+However, as per policy, it should match the type of the context unless there are two values for a type.
+You can omit `type` if the key name is the type.

 Unknown data for the contexts is rendered as a key/value list.